ammarhakim/gkyl-doc/source/gkyl/install.rst

 where ``[SYSTEM]`` should be replaced by the name of the system you are building on, such as ``macosx`` or ``eddy``.
 By default, installations will be made in ``~/gkylsoft/``.
+**Even on systems which have installations of gkyl dependencies such as MPI, the mkdeps script must be run first to build other gkyl dependencies such as LuaJIT.**

 2. Configure ``waf`` using a ``configure`` script from the ``machines/`` directory::